ImIntheMiddle/VATL4Pose-WACV2024/README.md

     ```
     pip install -r requirement.txt
     ```
-- Then, you can setup the environment by following:
+- Then, you can set up your environment by following:
     ```
-    python setup.py
+    python setup.py build develop --user
     ```

 ## 🌐Downloads
 - Please download PoseTrack21 and JRDB-Pose, and place them under the `./data` directory.
     - PoseTrack21: https://github.com/anDoer/PoseTrack21
     - JRDB-Pose: https://jrdb.erc.monash.edu/dataset/pose
-- After downloading, you can prepare annotation files by following (please specify the mode in each scripts).
+- After downloading, you can prepare annotation files by following (please specify the mode in each script).

 <details><summary>PoseTrack21</summary>